BamBoozledMC/MathPathwaysAutoBot/README.md

 </details>

 ## Support and Bugs
-If you need some help and/or find any bugs create an [issue](/issues)
+If you need some help and/or find any bugs create an issue at **https://github.com/BamBoozledMC/MathPathwaysAutoBot/issues** and I will get back to you when I can.

+## FAQ
+Things will be added here sometime soon